huseinzol05/water-healer/README.md

 ### update offset for distributed processing

-In a real world, some of realtime functions really took a long, maybe caused some long polling like merging data from database or waiting some events.
+In a real world, some of realtime functions might take some time, maybe caused some long polling like merging data from database or waiting some events.

 Let say we have a single stream and 3 workers can execute a function in parallel manner, the function simply like,